datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 ```

 *** =instructions
-Use the function `c()` to create a numeric vector with the average high temperatures in January for Beijing, Lagos, Paris, Rio de Janeiro, San Juan, and Toronto which are `35, 88, 42, 84, 81, and 30` degrees farenheit.
+Use the function `c()` to create a numeric vector with the average high temperatures in January for Beijing, Lagos, Paris, Rio de Janeiro, San Juan, and Toronto which are `35, 88, 42, 84, 81, and 30` degrees Fahrenheit.
 Call the object `temp`.

 *** =hint
 Make sure your numbers are within parenthesis and have commas separating them.